Why You Too, Should Be Leaping Out of Life Size Eggs and Waxing on About Cauliflower

 *This post is dedicated to my friends, Lyn Matsuda Norton and William Norton, whose encouragement and wry humor are always a tonic.

 Has Dalí ever inspired you?
-Tell me how in comment section below!
+Tell me how in the comment section below!

 Bonus Link: 2 minute interview clip with poet Danez Smith on how creatives can use surrealism to benefit society: